 By Beatrice Mokwunye

 Imagine this scenario: You recharged your MTN line with N1000 and tried calling a friend.
 Within a millisecond, a beautiful female voice caught your attention: “sorry, your account balance is not sufficient to make this call, please recharge as soon as possible or dial *606# for airtime credit.”
 How come?
 You’ve never borrowed credit from MTN and your data subscription is still on, so what happened to the recharged N1000?
 Angry, you quickly dial the customer care line pah!
 Pah!
 Pah!—“180.”
 Luckily, you got across to one of the representatives and made your complaint.
-After all your complaining and nagging (as women you know, we nag a lot especially when it’s our right), Say said, “we sincerely apologise madam, have you tried removing the phone battery?
+The response you get is this: “we sincerely apologise madam, have you tried removing the phone battery?
 Gosh!
 What has battery got to do with airtime credit?

 A notable French author of maxims and memoirs, Francois de La Rochefoucauld once said something.
 He said, “to listen closely and reply well is the highest perfection we are able to attain in the art of communication.”
 Listening is the most significant, yet the least appreciated skill in communication.
 Everyone wants to speak, nobody wants to listen.
 But one thing is sure: You can be a great speaker, a powerful writer, or an excellence mediator, but if you’re not a good listener, you lose the meaty part of communication.
 But wait a minute, why is listening skill that important?